Babna Gora, Dobrova–Polhov Gradec: Name

 Babna Gora was first mentioned in 1315 as ouf dem Babenberch pei dem Steyn (literally, 'on Mount Baben by the stone') and in 1490 as Babina Gora, among other variations.
 It is mentioned as Wabnagora or Babnagora in Johann Weikhard von Valvasor's 1689 work The Glory of the Duchy of Carniola.
 In the past it was known as Babnagora in German.
 Oral tradition claims that the name Babna Gora (literally, 'women's mountain' or 'broad's mountain') is derived from the Babčar Fort (see below) because the local women would take refuge there and to repel Turkish attacks.
 However, because the fortification postdates the 1315 attestation of the village's name (the Turks attacked the area only once, in 1476), this is merely a folk explanation.
-In fact, lone cliffs or rock formations are often named Baba 'old woman' or Dedec 'old man' in Slovenia, and it is from this that the toponym Babna Gora and oeconym Babčar are derived.
+In fact, lone cliffs or rock formations are often named Baba 'old woman' or Dedec 'old man' in Slovenia, and it is from this that the toponym Babna Gora and estate name Babčar are derived.
 Compare the similar name Babna Gorica.